+The above sample on the right doesn't look much like grass, except for the color.
+To turn the noise sample into a texture that looks more like grass we need to force it to match additional statistics.
 Samples from the fractal process modeled above are multi-variate Gaussian.
-A major limitation of Gaussian models is that they fail to capture phase structure, and in particular edges.
+That would be one thing to try.
+But major limitation of Gaussian models is that they fail to capture phase structure, and in particular edges.

-In the class reading, Heeger and Bergen (pdf) show how to use steerable pyramids to generate novel textures from statistical "summaries" obtained from sample textures.
-They start of with a model spatial filters that are selective for spatial frequency, orientation, and phase.
+Heeger and Bergen (pdf) showed how to use image filter pyramids to generate novel textures from statistical "summaries" obtained from sample textures.
+They start off with a model of spatial filters that are selective for spatial frequency, orientation, and phase.
 The use of orientation filters captures oriented features of textures, and phase captures edges.

 The filter model can be thought of as a model of the spatial filtering properties of V1 neurons.
 Then given a sample of a texture, measure the histograms for each of the filter outputs.
 The assumption is that these histograms summarize the essential features of the texture.
 Thus, given the histogram statistics, the goal of the algorithm is to produce new texture samples that have the same statistics but otherwise are random.
-One way to do this is to start of with a white noise sample (i.i.d. meaning each pixel is indendently drawn from an identical distribution, such as a uniform or gaussian distribution), and then iteratively adjust the noise sample to have the same histograms as learned from the original natural texture sample.
+One way to do this is to start of with a white noise sample (i.i.d. meaning each pixel is independently drawn from an identical distribution, such as a uniform or gaussian distribution), and then iteratively adjust the noise sample to have the same histograms as learned from the original natural texture sample.
+The general idea is like the above Mathematica example, except over a wider set of histograms.